Hamza-Bashir4586/Project_Minesweeper/README.md.txt

 ## Structrure
 The game uses SFML's graphics library to implement textures located within the image folder.
 Using sprites to present the textures as well as other classes within SFML's extensive library to detect clicks and to actively refresh.

+The intial board is a randomly generated board with 16 rows and 25 columns with 50 mines placed throughout the field, all implemented as a result of the config file found in the boards folder

 The test boards used are simply read from the files found within the boards folder holding groups of 1s and 0s, 1s being a mine and 0s being an empty space.
 They are read by the program and size the play window as well as tell the program where and how many mines are located within the field using a simple 1 or 0.
 Users are able to create their own maps if they choose to by manually modifying one of these files